schneebergerflorent-dotcom/weather-iot-dashboard-main/README.md

 # Smart Indoor Weather Station

 An IoT system that collects indoor environmental data (temperature, humidity, air quality) using an M5Stack CORE2 device, streams it to Google BigQuery via a Flask middleware, and visualises it on a live Streamlit dashboard — with AI-powered voice recommendations triggered by motion detection.
-(As IoT system has been disconected there
+(The IoT device system has been disconnected)

-**Demo video:** [YouTube — *( )*]
+**Demo video:** [YouTube — * to do*]

 **Live dashboard:** https://weather-dashboard-297113273467.europe-west6.run.app